Churchill Downs completes purchase of Ellis Park - NewsBreak

 HENDERSON, Ky.
 (WEHT) — Ellis Park Racing & Gaming is now officially in the hands of Churchill Downs Incorporated .
 The company made the announcement today, saying the purchase is now complete.

 The previously-announced purchase cost Churchill Downs somewhere in the ballpark of $79 million.
-With this new acquisition, CDI says they’re looking into the the brand’s move into Owensboro with an off-track betting site.Jeff Hall, the “Heart and Soul” of Ellis Park, passes away
+With this new acquisition, CDI says they’re looking into the the brand’s move into Owensboro with an off-track betting site.Go behind-the-scenes with Churchill Downs

 “Our team is already hard at work in both Henderson and Owensboro,” says Bill Carstanjen, Chief Executive Officer of CDI.
 “In the coming days, we look forward to sharing more about our plans to invest in the racing infrastructure at Ellis Park and to drive significant purse improvement through the Owensboro historical racing opportunity.”